Individual Beef Wellingtons

 Rack

 Using a paper towel, pat off any remaining moisture on the filets and baking sheet.
-Return to the baking sheet, insert the probe into the center of the thickest filet, then cook the filets in the oven until the probe hits your target temperature, about 45 minutes.
+Return to the baking sheet, insert the probe into the center of the thickest filet, then cook the filets in the oven until the probe hits your target temperature, 45 to 55 minutes.

 First Cook